 Before you open your business, another important step is separating your personal and business finances.
 If you opt for an LLC business structure, separating your finances is necessary for protecting your personal assets.
 Having your finances separated also makes it easier to monitor expenses and track tax deductions.

 Chase Business Checking offers competitive fee structures, unlimited cash deposits, and you can open an account with a minimum of $25.
-First-time Chase Total Business Checking account holders are being offered up to a $300 bonus for opening a new account.
+First-time Chase Business Complete Checking account holders are being offered up to a $300 bonus for opening a new account.
 Visit Chase to sign up.

 5. Source Products for Your Gift Baskets